ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - **Liz Hare** from the US, worked as reviewer on the software peer review of the [emodnet.wfs](https://github.com/ropensci/software-review/issues/653) package, that provides helpers to access EMODnet Web Feature Service data through R.  Her mentor was [François Michonneau](/author/françois-michonneau/) from France.

 - **Sehrish Kanwal**, from Australia, worked to improve the [RNAsum R package](https://github.com/umccr/RNAsum), an RNA-seq reporting workflow designed to post-process, summarise, and visualize outputs.
 Sehrish worked on the package and a paper about it.
-[The package website](https://umccr.github.io/RNAsum/) present more information on the packages functionalities.
+The [package website](https://umccr.github.io/RNAsum/) presents more information on the package's functionalities.
 Her mentor was [Emi Tanaka](/author/emi-tanaka/) from Australia.

 - **Jacqui Levy**, from Canada, worked on the [icicle package](https://github.com/Jacqui-123/icicle) to tidy and calculate ice cycle variables from thousands of open-source hydrological stations that are managed by the Water Survey of Canada.
 This R package will give scientists the tools to assess ice cycle variables and how they might be changing over time for any river station.
 Her mentor is [Jonathan Keane](/author/jonathan-keane/), from the US.